maio290/HUEston/README.md

 * Setup and pairing with your HUE Bridge (config will be saved)
 * Autodetection of your HUE Bridge by using Philips nupnp service
 * Control of your lamps per room
-* Control of each lamp individually

 ## Things to come

+* Individual control of every lamp
 * Presets for moods or stuff like that (including config writer)
-* Current colour display
-* New GUI
+* Room-View Mode (getting, display and modify states per Room under Rooms)
+* Lamp-Mode ((getting, display and modify states per Lamp under Lamps)

 ## Issues or untested Things